synw/django-mqueue/README.md

                 }
   ```

- Note: if an `event_class` that is not in is MQUEUE_EVENT_CLASSES is provided during event creation the `'Default'` key
+ Note: if an `event_class` that is not in is MQUEUE_EVENT_CLASSES is provided during event creation the 'Default' css
  will be used for formating.

  You can also extend the default event classes: